-The school will follow the guidance in 'Keeping Children Safe in Education' (DfE, September 2022): Responding to reports of sexual violence and sexual harassment (paragraphs 459-557).
+The school follows the guidance in 'Keeping Children Safe in Education' (DfE, September 2023): Responding to reports of sexual violence and sexual harassment.

-All school staff should be aware that students may not feel ready or know how to tell someone that they are being abused, exploited, or neglected, and/or they may not recognise their experiences as harmful.
+All school staff are aware that students may not feel ready or know how to tell someone that they are being abused, exploited, or neglected, and/or they may not recognise their experiences as harmful.
 For example, they may feel embarrassed, humiliated, or being threatened.
-This could eb due to their vulnerability, disability and/or sexual orientation or language barriers.
+This could be due to their vulnerability, disability and/or sexual orientation or language barriers.
 This should not prevent staff from having a professional curiosity and speaking to the DSL if they have concerns about a child.
 It is also important that staff determine how best to build trusted relationships with children and young people which facilitate communication.

-All school staff, but especially the Designated Safeguarding Lead (and Deputies) should consider whether children are at risk or abuse or exploitation in situations outside their families.
-Extra-familial harms take a variety of different forms and children can be vulnerable to multiple harms including (but not limited to), sexual abuse (including harassment and exploitation), domestic abuse in their own intimate relationships (teenage relationship abuse), criminal exploitation, serious youth violence, county lines and radicalisation.
+All school staff, but especially the designated safeguarding lead (and deputies) consider whether children are at risk of abuse or exploitation in situations outside their families.
+Extra-familial harms take a variety of different forms and children can be vulnerable to multiple harms including (but not limited to) sexual abuse (including harassment and exploitation), domestic abuse in their own intimate relationships (teenage relationship abuse), criminal exploitation, serious youth violence, county lines, and radicalisation.